-Certificate Programs are concentrated programs of study, usually requiring 8 to 15 graduate credits of work.
-Certificate of Completion Programs require 7 or less graduate credits.
-Once a student finishes the required slate of courses, the certificate is posted on the transcript.
+The Graduate School offers Certificate Programs in Management and Special Education (see below.)
+These certificates are concentrated programs of study with required graduate credits.
+Once a student finishes the required slate of courses, a student is required to apply for graduation in order for the the certificate to be posted on the transcript.